szaffarano/nix-dotfiles/pkgs/cliphist-to-wofi/README.md

 It calls `cliphist list`, filter out `<meta ..>` tags and converts each binary (i.e., image) entry into a thumb to be stored in a temporary location.
-Finally, launches wofi, captures the user selection and decode it using `cliphist` one more time.
+Finally, launches wofi, captures the user selection and prints it to be used as `cliphist` input, e.g., `cliphist-to-wofi | cliphist decode`, `cliphist-to-wofi
+| cliphist delete`.